dylanmasschelein/dylanmasschelein/README.md

 👋 Hi there 👋 I'm Dylan
 ❤️‍ Full Stack Web Developer ❤️‍

-🌱 Actively learning Python and Testing (Jest, Cypress)
+🌱 Actively learning Python and Testing (Jest, Cypress, React Testing Library)
-📖 Interested in learning Ruby on Rails, Python, Angular, Rust, Deno, Java
+📖 Interested in learning Ruby on Rails, Angular, NestJS, React Native
-🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
+🏗️ Currently building a passion project using Python/Django, React, MySQL -> Message if you want to know more!
 📕 Reading "The Elephant Brain" by "Robin Hanson"
 🌮 Learning Spanish
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!